theobald-software/theobald-software.github.io/content/_en/xtract-universal/datasource-deltaq/extraction-settings.md

 *RequestID, DataPackageID* and *RowCounter*, which are a composite key of the records delivered by SAP.
 Newer data have a higher PackageID.
 In the same package newer data have a higher RowCounter.

-**Automatic Data Type conversion**<br>
-SAP data types (e.g. date YYMMDDDD) will be converted to an appropriate (e.g. date) data type.

 **Accept Gaps in DataPackage Id**<br>
 The Delta Q component makes at the end of each extraction a consistency check.
 Only when all packets have arrived correctly, the extraction is considered consistent.
 In the case that the customer has built a filter function in the user exit of an OLTP source that causes certain data packets to not be sent, the consistency check must be mitigated.
 Otherwise the customer filter function would be seen as inconsistency.
 If this option is activated, gaps in the packet numbering will not be counted by the DeltaQ as inconsistency but as intentionally withheld information.
 The option should only be used if a corresponding filter function exists in the user exit.

 **Timeout**<br>
-Defines the time period within the Xtract Universal server should wait for a "Notify" from the SAP system (in seconds).
+Defines a time period (in seconds) how long Xtract Universal will wait, after the extraction job on the SAP side is finished but not all tRFC calls have been received by Xtract Universal, yet.

 **Request Maintenance**<br>
-To show and delete the Init Requests (Requests in RSA7).
+To show and delete the init requests of this DataSource (requests in RSA7).

 - **Delete Request**<br>
-    delete the initialisation requests (requests in RSA7).
+    delete the init requests (requests in RSA7).

 - **Allow BW requests deletion**<br>
   	allow the deletion of the initialisation requests of the export datasources in BW.